Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Conclusion

 \section{Conclusion}

-In this work, we show how a single policy can control quadcopters of totally different morphology, mass, and actuation.
+In this work, we show how a single policy can control quadcopters of totally different size, mass, and actuation.
 We successfully transfer a method initially developed for legged locomotion in adapting terrains to quadcopters in adapting a diverse set of quadcopter bodies and disturbances.
-Without any additional tuning or modification, the single policy trained only in simulation can be deployed zero-shot to real quadcopters of very different design and hardware characteristics while showing rapid adaptation to unknown disturbances at the same time.
-Adaptive control has achieved great success in adaptation to model uncertainties and disturbances, but our work offers a fresh view on the meaning of adaptation by completely bypassing the notion of a \emph{reference} model that most adaptive control methods use.
-This feature enables our method to adapt to a much wider range of robots and disturbances.
+Without any additional tuning or modification, the single policy trained only in simulation can be deployed zero-shot to quadcopters of very different design and hardware characteristics while showing rapid adaptation to unknown disturbances at the same time.
+However, our current controller is a quasi-static position controller which fails on tracking aggressive flights.
+Future work should focus on improving its ability to track arbitrary trajectories to achieve a universal quadcopter controller.